On being Asian Canadian

 “No,” said the second bark troll, the one with the hole in his chest.
 “You don’t feel a thing.
 There’s just something missing.
 And once it gets hold of you, something more is missing every day.
 Soon there won’t be anything left of us.”

 I realized that the problem with my conversation partner’s view is a mistaken correlation between diversity and equality.
 It’s an unfortunate truth that our current systems are built on systemic bias and discrimination.
 Throughout history, many voices have been marginalized, silenced, dismissed, misunderstood and misappropriated.
-This is usually done in service of “operational efficiency” or justified with an appeal to “meritocracy”.
+This is usually done in service of “operational efficiency” or “meritocracy”.
 However, it is important not to confuse equality of ability with equality of value.

 Biological diversity is messy.
 It walks, it crawls, it swims, it swoops, it buzzes.
 But extinction is silent, and it has no voice other than our own.

 You would not expect a lion to tell the story of a bear, nor a flower to tell the story of a bird.
-Even then, what scientist would pass up the opportunity to study original samples and content themselves with only indirect accounts?
+Even if they did, it would be a lion telling the story about a bear, a flower telling the story of a bird, etc. Indirect accounts are not bad in themselves but they still cannot replace the original subjects.

 If we are to achieve a richer culture, rich in contrasting values, we must recognize the whole gamut of human potentialities, and so weave a less arbitrary social fabric, one in which each diverse human gift will find a fitting place.